rlangc/rlangc/Technical Writing/AutoCAD User Guide.md

 DIMDIAMETER	Dimensions a circle's diameter.
 DIMRADIUS	Dimensions a circle’s radius.
 DIMCONTINUE	Creates a chain of connected dimensions.

-How to Add Dimensions
+<h3>How to Add Dimensions</h3>

-    Type DIMLINEAR > Press Enter.
+- Type DIMLINEAR > Press Enter
-    Select the first point and second point.
+- Select the first point and second point
-    Click to place the dimension line.
+- Click to place the dimension line

 💡 Tip: Use D to open the Dimension Style Manager for customization.

-4.8 Leaders and Callouts (MLEADER)
+<h3>4.8 Leaders and Callouts (MLEADER)</h3>

 How to Create a Leader Annotation

-    Type MLEADER > Press Enter.
+- Type MLEADER > Press Enter
-    Click the starting point of the leader.
+- Click the starting point of the leader
-    Click the endpoint where the text will appear.
+- Click the endpoint where the text will appear
-    Type annotation text > Press Enter.
+- Type annotation text > Press Enter

 💡 Use MLeader Styles (MLEADERSTYLE) to customize leader appearance.

-4.9 Practice Exercise
+<h3>4.9 Practice Exercise</h3>

 Create a Floor Plan:

-        Add walls, doors, and windows on separate layers.
+- Add walls, doors, and windows on separate layers
-        Use different colors, linetypes, and lineweights.
+- Use different colors, linetypes, and lineweights

 Add Annotations:

-        Label room names with TEXT or MTEXT.
+- Label room names with TEXT or MTEXT
-        Use DIMLINEAR to add dimensions for walls.
+- Use DIMLINEAR to add dimensions for walls
-        Insert MLEADER callouts for important features.
+- Insert MLEADER callouts for important features

 <h2>Section 5: Blocks and Dynamic Blocks</h2>